atomic14/diy-esp32-epub-reader/README.md

   - DOWN - moves down in the list of ePubs or to the next page when reading
   - SELECT - opens the ePub currently selected ePub file or goes back to the ePub list from reading mode
 - An SD Card - you can jury rig an SPI sd card using the instructions here:
   - You can use SPIFFS instead of an SD Card, but you won't be able to fit many books on it.
-Make sure to leave around 200-300K of free space in your SPIFFS partition for temporary data.
 - [Optional] A battery if you want it to be portable

 # SPIFFS support